Henrik-3/unofficial-valorant-api/README.md

 ```
 The API party uses a key based system, with the guarantee that you will receive an answer to your application within 24-48h.
 This change happened because of large botting attacks and data privacy reasons which could impact all other developers.

-You are can generate a key on the linked discord above.
+You can generate a key on the linked discord above.

 *You will also have to enter some details about your app, e.g., the use case.
 This is to ensure the API is not used in a harmful way and (hopefully) the user knows that his data is used.*